 They make them here, so you better believe you can watch them here.
 From premieres at the famous Chinese Theater, to movies at the Arclight, to classics at the Hollywood Forever Cemetery, L.A. has lots of options.
 If you're looking for a more low-key experience, you can buy discounted movie tickets from the Student Activities Center on campus and grab some friends to catch a flick at one of the local theaters.

-Lions and mammoths and bears and the Natural History Museum appeal to some, but others are fascinated by the classic Monet paintings at the Getty.
-L.A. has a wide range of museums to fit any taste.
-Some of them are free; others offer free days each month or discounts with your student ID.
+Lions and mammoths and bears at the Natural History Museum appeal to some, but others are fascinated by the classic Monet paintings at the Getty.
+L.A. has a wide range of arts and cultural venues to fit any taste.
+Some museums are free; others offer free days each month or discounts with your student ID.
 If you prefer live theater, you can catch touring Broadway shows at various venues around the city as well.